 We sang, she and I. We sang and Sang and SANG!
 We harmonized (or tried to).
 I sang alto, which I knew, and some soprano and even a bit of the tenor.
 At one point I think I was harmonizing with myself.
 Where did all this breath come from?
 Two weeks ago I could only pant and now I was singing, Singing, SINGING from my toes.
 I was singing like I’ve never sung before and probably won’t again until the day of resurrection when I’m actually before the throne of God.

-Finally, the last notes of the triumphant Messiah rose on the night air and then suddenly it was over.
-The Disneyland shepherds were smoothly moving the crowd along, taking down the ropes and pointing the way to the walkways.
+And as those last notes of the final triumphant “Hallelujah” rose to heaven, I heard — for just one second; maybe a fraction of a second; a nanosecond — silence.
+Total and complete silence over Disneyland.
+Then the bubble burst and the crowds cheered and the Disneyland shepherds were smoothly moving the crowd along, taking down the ropes and pointing the way to the walkways.
 Quickly I turned to the lady.
 “Tell me,” I asked.
 “Are you a believer in Jesus Christ?”
 She turned full on to me and it looked like her face was lit from within.
 “He’s my Savior!”
 There was no question — she glowed.

 A moment later, she regally, deliberately lowered herself into the wheelchair.
 The crowd came between us.
 I called out, not knowing if she could hear me, “I’ll see you on the Other Side.”
 After a moment, a slender white hand waved and then she was gone.

 We walked away, following the crowd, it was all over so soon.
 “Well?”
 Shawn asked.
 “I loved it!
 It was perfect!
 It was beautiful.
 I couldn’t imagine a more perfect start to Christmas.”
 It is a memory I will cherish.
 It was what Christmas is all about.
 It was Christmas.